rougin/basilisk/README.md

 ## Development

-`Basilisk` also provides unit testing and static code analysis when implementing new features while minimizing the introduction of errors during development.
+`Basilisk` also provides unit testing and static code analysis out of the box when implementing new features to minimize the introduction of errors during development.
 It also has an opinionated coding style which can be configured after the installation.

-### Testing
+### Unit testing

-The sample unit tests provided in `Basilisk` are written in [PHPUnit](https://phpunit.de/index.html):
+The sample unit tests provided in `Basilisk` were written in [PHPUnit](https://phpunit.de/index.html):

 ``` bash
 $ composer test